 Part of the reason for the higher rates even for low-risk drivers could be that Titan spreads the cost around to all of its policyholders in order to bring the overall rates down and offer better rates to those who have the highest risk level.
 All insurance companies do this to a certain degree, and it would make sense for Titan to use a method like this to be able to advertise decent rates for non-standard drivers.

-Titan does have a lot discounts available, which could mitigate some of the cost for some drivers.
-It is also possible that they might be competitive at state-minimum levels with liability-only coverage, since that’s the type of policy they push, but since we do not recommend a state minimum policy, we don’t compare those rates.
+Titan does have a lot of discounts available, which could mitigate some of the cost for some drivers.
+It is also possible that they might be competitive at state-minimum levels with liability-only coverage since that’s the type of policy they push, but since we do not recommend a state minimum policy, we don’t compare those rates.

 The system itself is relatively straightforward, although it requires a number of steps and isn’t the fastest quoting system we’ve seen on an insurance company website.